Frequently Asked Questions

 - in male adolescents and young adults age 16 years or older

 - after getting the second dose of one of the two mRNA COVID-19 vaccines

 - within several days after COVID-19 vaccination, typically

 Symptoms of myocarditis and pericarditis:

 - shortness of breath

 - feelings of having a fast-beating, fluttering, or pounding heart.

-Seek medical care if you or your child are experience any of these symptoms.
+Seek medical care if you or your child are experiencing any of these symptoms.
 Symptoms may appear within a week after having the COVID-19 vaccination (CDC).
 Patients can usually return to their normal daily activities after their symptoms improve.
 They should speak with their doctor about returning to exercise or sports.
-The CDC continues to recommend COVID-19 vaccination for everyone 12 years of age and older, given the risk of COVID-19 illness and related, possibly severe complications (CDC).
+The CDC continues to recommend COVID-19 vaccination for everyone 12 years of age and older, given the risk of COVID-19 illness and related, possibly severe, complications (CDC).

 Is there Any Truth to the Rumor that there are Trackers in the Vaccinations (Shots)?